Tylenol Side Effects

 Does Tylenol Present an Autism and ADHD Risk?

-While studies suggest a link between prenatal acetaminophen use and autism/ADHD, researchers have found no conclusive evidence, according to government and medical organizations.
-The FDA, American College of Obstetricians and Gynecologists and Society for Maternal-Fetal Medicine state that the evidence is inconclusive and caution against firm conclusions.
+However, the American College of Obstetricians, FDA and Gynecologists and Society for Maternal-Fetal Medicine state that the evidence is inconclusive and caution against firm conclusions.

 Rare Allergic Skin Reactions

-Acetaminophen is generally safe.
-Still, in rare cases, it contributes to Stevens-Johnson Syndrome, acute generalized exanthematous pustulosis and toxic epidermal necrolysis.
+In rare cases, acetaminophen can contribute to Stevens-Johnson Syndrome (SJS), acute generalized exanthematous pustulosis and toxic epidermal necrolysis (TEN).
 Approximately 5.2% of SJS and TEN cases are linked to acetaminophen.
 The FDA identified the link in 2013 and warned that all three reactions can be fatal.

-This is a common acute rash with fever and small pustules on a red background, according to the National Cancer Institute.
+- This is a “widespread acute rash characterized by fever and multiple small pustules on a reddish background,” according to the National Cancer Institute.

 Genetic variations can heighten an individual’s risk, emphasizing the importance of informed medical decisions and awareness among patients and physicians.